lvbn/Orders/README.md

 ### * JWT Authentication:
 JWT tokens are used in two different situations:
 1. requires the user to be Authenticated before loading the orders.
-2. Decoding the token before every get request and checking if user has permission to access the requested data.
-(Not yer complete.)
+2. Decoding the token before every get request and checking if the user has permission to access the requested data.
+(Not yet complete.)

 ### * CORS:
 CORS are enabled.
 Orders coming from a different URL will only be accepted if the extern URL is specified in your .ENV file and the env variable is included in the origin array in the index.js file (in the server.)